Paracells/react-typescript-bootstrap/README.md

 1. Clone or download repo.
 2. Yarn (for install packages)
-3. yarn start and open http://localhost:3000/
+3. yarn dev and open http://localhost:3000/